syncfusion-content/xamarin-docs/Xamarin/DataGrid/Grouping.md

 ---
 layout: post
 title: Grouping | SfDataGrid | Xamarin | Syncfusion
-description: Grouping one or more columns and about the properties and events that involve in grouping in Xamarin.Forms DataGrid.
-Expanding or collapsing groups and using custom grouping logic if conventional grouping does not meet requirements.
+description: Describes how to group one or more columns, expand/collapse the groups, use custom grouping logic in Xamarin.Forms DataGrid.
 platform: xamarin
 control: SfDataGrid
 documentation: UG
 ---

-# Grouping
+# Grouping in Xamarin.Forms DataGrid (SfDataGrid)

 A group represents a collection of records that belongs to a particular category.
 When grouping, the data is organized into hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a group.
 Each group is identified by its [CaptionSummaryRow](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CaptionSummaryRowProperty.html) to get the underlying records in view.